A Year-Round Guide to Franklin and Nantahala

 Save the Dates

 Festivals make vacations even merrier, and the Haywood County community knows how to throw a bash.
 Motorcyclists arrive in droves for Thunder in the Smokies rallies, which take place three times a year.
-The summer weekend happens June 30 and includes nightly concerts, games, and, naturally, scenic rides.
+The summer weekend and includes nightly concerts, games, and, naturally, scenic rides.
 Just a few days later, Maggie Valley, Lake Junaluska, and Waynesville host community Fourth of July events full of patriotic entertainment like fireworks, food trucks, dances, a parade, and more.
 Lake Junaluska’s Independence Day is a multi-day event and includes a floating wish-lantern display.

-Music lovers migrate to Canton’s Lake Logan each August when the family-friendly Cold Mountain Music Festival brings an acclaimed lineup of folk, indie, and bluegrass talent to town.
+Music lovers migrate to Canton’s Lake Logan each May when the family-friendly Cold Mountain Music Festival brings an acclaimed lineup of folk, indie, and bluegrass talent to town.
 The retreat center is 300 acres with a mile-long lake as its focal point.
 Then, when the calendar turns to September, say farewell to summer at the Canton Labor Day Festival.
 Since 1906 this event has honored western North Carolina’s manufacturing legacy with bands and breweries.

 Sure, in a blink the trees will start turning and cooler winds will roll in, but for now, it’s still summer we’re loving in Haywood County.

-This story was published on Mar 22, 2023
+This story was published on May 16, 2025

 Lauren Eberle